DanteAnthony/pythonflappybird/README.md

-Download the img folder and pygame for VS code the img folder have to be in the same folder
+Download the img folder and pygame for VS code
+The img folder and flappybird.py have to be in the same folder